 |$DEST := "@P" + %LASTPAGE

 This is the scripting in the link on the Codex page, which will take you back to where you were in the story.
 The first line is setting the destination of the link to whatever the %LASTPAGE variable is, the "@P" is just syntax that the site uses for page numbers.
 The next line sets the ISCODEX variable back to zero, since you're leaving the Codex and going back to the story.

 - You can set the "Return to Story" link on the "Codex" page to anything, I just set it to link back to the Codex page.
 It doesn't matter what you set it to since the destination will be changed by the script.
 It works with multiple chapters.
 I have my codex and all it's entrees in it's own separate chapter to organize things.
 Since it links directly to the page number, there are no issues with moving between chapters.
 By this I mean the Codex page can be accessed by, and move back to, pages within different chapters.

 - We need the additional ($PAGEID != 10) check in the global page script because when you enter the Codex page, the global script would run before the page script.
 This means that it's checking the Codex variable before we change it.
-We could make the change in the global variable, but since we only need to change it on the one page, there is no point in executing it on
+We could make the change in the global variable, but since we only need to change it on the one page, there is no point in executing it on every page

-- You can set certain links within the to only be visable when the player has a certain item, or a variable is a certain number.
+- You can set certain links within the to only be visible when the player has a certain item, or a variable is a certain number.
 This can allow you to slowly show the player links throughout the game and makes it seem like they are slowly discovering and recording events or creatures they have found in the codex.